CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Netfilter-ACLs/_index.md

 The Linux packet forwarding construct is an overlay for how the silicon underneath processes packets.
 Be aware of the following:

 - The order of operations for how rules are processed is not perfectly maintained when you compare how `iptables` and the switch silicon process packets.
 The switch silicon reorders rules when `switchd` writes to the ASIC, whereas traditional `iptables` execute the list of rules in order.
-- All rules are terminating; after a rule matches, the action is carried out and no more rules are processed.
-However, as an exception, when a SETCLASS rule is placed immediately before another rule, it exists multiple times in the default ACL configuration.
+- All rules, except for POLICE and SETCLASS rules, are terminating; after a rule matches, the action is carried out and no more rules are processed.
 In the example below, the SETCLASS action applied with the `--in-interface` option, creates the internal ASIC classification, and continues to process the next rule, which does the rate-limiting for the matched protocol:

     ```
     -A $INGRESS_CHAIN --in-interface $INGRESS_INTF -p udp --dport $BFD_ECHO_PORT -j SETCLASS --class 7
     -A $INGRESS_CHAIN -p udp --dport $BFD_ECHO_PORT -j POLICE --set-mode pkt --set-rate 2000 --set-burst 2000
     ```

-    {{%notice warning%}}

-If multiple contiguous rules with the same match criteria are applied to `--in-interface`, **only** the first rule is processed and then terminates processing.
-This is a misconfiguration; there is no reason to have duplicate rules with different actions.

-    {{%/notice%}}

 - When processing traffic, rules affecting the FORWARD chain that specify an ingress interface are performed prior to rules that match on an egress interface.
 As a workaround, rules that only affect the egress interface can have an ingress interface wildcard (currently, only *swp+* and *bond+* are supported as wildcard names; see below) that matches any interface applied so that you can maintain order of operations with other input interface rules.
 For example, with the following rules: